canmom/vector/VECTOR-s2e.md

 "Conditionally!?"
 CERULEAN says, beside you.
 She places a hand on her VECTOR engine.

 "You require my cooperation, do you not?"
-The engineer grimaces.
+The engineer smiles, without reaching her eyes.
 "What I ask is very simple.
 A sample of flesh from each VECTOR, for the purposes of my research.
 And a promise that I will be allowed to leave the train alive once your comrade is stable."

 What.